Adarsky/EchoUI/README.md

 Steps for Installation:

 + Download and install AltStore (or whatever you using).
-+ Open AltStore and add the downloaded .ipa file.
++ Open AltStore (or other sideloading program) and add the downloaded .ipa file.
 + Follow the on-screen instructions to complete the installation.

-Enjoy exploring the app and its features! 🚀